What is secondary poisoning?

 1080 doesn’t seem to be as big an issue as rodenticide as it tends to be used in areas of bushland and away from towns.
 If you are worried, contact your local council to find out if it is used in your area.

 I have looked for information on secondary poisoning occurring in cats who eat poisoned bugs (in particular cockroaches).
-While there appears to be no information out there, I recommend caution when using insect sprays around the house and remove any dead or dying cockroaches as soon as you see them to avoid your cat eating one which has been exposed to insecticide.
+While there appears to be no information out there, I recommend caution when using insect sprays around the house and remove any dead or dying cockroaches as soon as you see them to avoid your cat eating one which has been exposed to the insecticide.

 Rodenticide poisoning is by far the most common cause of secondary poisoning in cats.
 However, any poison consumed by a prey animal can potentially cause secondary poisoning in cats.